jsdw/jsdw.github.io/content/posts/javascript-dates/index.md

 Hopefully by the end of this short post you'll know what just happened.

+Here are some important things to know about Date handling in JavaScript (and in general):

+**Important thing to know #1**: A _timezone_ like "Europe/London" encodes the idea that there is some offset from UTC+0 that must be applied to get to local time in this area.
+Additionally, it can encode changes to that offset over time, for example due to daylight savings time.

-**Important thing to know #1**: My timezone is "Europe/London".
+**Important thing to know #2**: My timezone is "Europe/London".
 This timezone encodes the fact that from 31st March 2019 until 27th October 2019 my time is offset from UTC by +1 hour (British Summer Time), and the rest of the year it's equal to UTC time (Greenwich Mean Time).
+This will explain some of the results I get parsing dates below.

-**Important thing to know #2**: `Date`s are just unix time stamps under the hood (milliseconds from 1st January 1970 UTC).
+**Important thing to know #3**: `Date`s are just unix time stamps under the hood (milliseconds from 1st January 1970 in UTC).
 A `Date` on its own knows nothing about timezone or offset.

-**Important thing to know #3**: When you want to convert a string into a `Date` (ie into a unix timestamp), a decision has to be made about the offset from UTC that the string is assumed to be parsed with respect to, so that we can convert it to the UTC+0 timestamp.
-Here are some examples of what different date strings parse to:
+**Important thing to know #4**: To convert a string into a `Date` (ie into a unix timestamp), the offset from UTC of the string needs to be known.
+This might be explicitly provided, or set implicitly based on some rules.
+If we know the offset from UTC, we know how to convert the parsed date to a unix timestamp.

+Let's have a look at how some strings are parsed into `Date`s to get a feel for the rules at play.
+In each example, I show the UTC+0 ISO date string that we end up with (which is equivalent to a unix timestamp but easier to read for us humans):

 - `new Date("2019/07/05").toISOString() == "2019-07-04T23:00:00.000Z"`: Assumed to be midnight 5th July BST (the offset for this date according to my timezone).
-Thus, we knock an hour off to get our UTC based ISO 8601 string.
+Thus, we knock an hour off to get our UTC time.
 - `new Date("2019-07-05").toISOString() == "2019-07-05T00:00:00.000Z"`: Oddly, this is assumed to be midnight 5th July UTC, ignoring my local timezone.
 It is therefore 1 hour later than the above.
 - `new Date("2019-07-05T00:00").toISOString() == "2019-07-04T23:00:00.000Z"`: Adding a `T` with valid time but no explicit offset makes this parse as local time again.
 - `new Date("2019-07-05T00:00+00:00").toISOString() == "2019-07-05T00:00:00.000Z"`: As soon as we add an explicit offset (here, `+00:00`, so UTC time), it's honoured.